CiscoDevNet/webex-contact-center-provider-sample-code/bring-your-own/virtual-agent/grpc-interface/README.md

 ### Step 3.
 Audio Input Flow

 At the start of the call, the VA Server must choose between **WAV Streaming** and **CHUNK Streaming**; this decision must not change during the call.
-For scripted virtual agents where prompts are pre-configured the VA Server should use WAV streaming; for longer prompts produced by LLMs it should use CHUNK streaming.
+For scripted virtual agents where prompts are pre-configured, the VA Server should use WAV streaming; for longer prompts produced by LLMs, it should use CHUNK streaming.

 - **WAV Streaming** — always send the response as [`FINAL`](https://github.com/webex/dataSourceSchemas/blob/f625b9f80dd0673bc0da01f443e31104a1a66dbd/Services/VoiceVirtualAgent_5397013b-7920-4ffc-807c-e8a3e0a18f43/Proto/voicevirtualagent.proto#L110) in a single `onNext`, with the WAV header included in the audio, followed by `onCompleted`.
 - **CHUNK Streaming** — always send a [`FINAL`](https://github.com/webex/dataSourceSchemas/blob/f625b9f80dd0673bc0da01f443e31104a1a66dbd/Services/VoiceVirtualAgent_5397013b-7920-4ffc-807c-e8a3e0a18f43/Proto/voicevirtualagent.proto#L110) response with **empty** audio after all the [`CHUNK`](https://github.com/webex/dataSourceSchemas/blob/f625b9f80dd0673bc0da01f443e31104a1a66dbd/Services/VoiceVirtualAgent_5397013b-7920-4ffc-807c-e8a3e0a18f43/Proto/voicevirtualagent.proto#L112) responses, followed by `onCompleted`.
 The minimum [`CHUNK`](https://github.com/webex/dataSourceSchemas/blob/f625b9f80dd0673bc0da01f443e31104a1a66dbd/Services/VoiceVirtualAgent_5397013b-7920-4ffc-807c-e8a3e0a18f43/Proto/voicevirtualagent.proto#L112) size is 100 bytes and the maximum is 64 KB (65,536 bytes); keep chunks as large as possible up to that limit.